 How much walking is required?

-We do not recommend our tours for persons who cannot walk a mile at a
+We do not recommend our tours for persons who cannot walk 1-2 miles at a

-moderate pace.
+moderate pace, navigate some uneven terrain, cobblestone streets, steps and hills.
 If this is not possible, you will miss some of the

 sightseeing that is scheduled.
 Our guides must keep to a schedule for

 the benefit of the average tour member.
+We suggest that you prepare yourself by walking 1-2 miles or more per day for the weeks prior to your departure.
 Our Public Tours do not make

 provisions for persons with wheel chairs and walkers.

 Are children allowed on the tours?